 Relationship to MILLICENT ( — ) HIGDON

-A second codicil to James Bowling’s will of 1692 reads “I give unto my Cosen Millisent Higden one Cow and Calfe.”
-Elsewhere he uses the term “cousin” of his nephews and he mentions this bequest in a sequence of gifts of apparel to his nephews.
+A second codicil to James Bowling’s will of 1692 reads “I give unto my Cozen Millisent Higden one Cow and Calfe”, and a 1696 account of his estate records that she received that bequest.
+Elsewhere he uses the term “cousin” of his nephews and he mentions the bequest to Millisent in a sequence of gifts of apparel to his nephews.
 What is her relationship to the deceased?

 Millicent was thus already married to John Higdon by 1692 and was his surviving executrix in 1724.
 She was still alive in 1737 when John Parnham bequeathed to her a life tenancy and some personalty.
 Other than the events of 1692, 1724, and 1737, we have no records of her.
 The names of her children give no significant clues about family connections.

 If Lucille Coone (followed by others) is correct that her children were born in the years c.1693 to c.1709, then it is unlikely that Millicent was born much before 1670.
-But the James Bowling who came to Maryland and his siblings are all clearly a generation older than Millicent.
-James Bowling was born in 1636 and his siblings all seem to have been born by 1655.
-Millicent must be the next generation.
+But the James Bowling who came to Maryland and his siblings were born between 1635 and 1655, so they are all clearly a generation older than Millicent.

 The other relevant item about Millicent’s background is her economic status.
 Millicent’s husband John Higdon mentions no real estate in his will of 1723 and his accounts summed to only 31 pounds.
 Where were they living?
-The will of John Parnham, written in 1737, leaves some small personalty to “Millasaint Higdon” and gives to his son Francis Xavier Parnham part of Calvert’s Hope bought of Francis Hall, with Millicent Higdon to enjoy the plantation where she now dwells during her life free from rent.
-Calvert’s Hope was a large estate, laid out for James Bowling for 898 acres, which he left in his will to his wife Mary.
-Benjamin Hall and his wife Mary (the widow of James Bowling) then patented it and had it resurveyed for 1198 acres.
+The will of John Parnham, written in 1737 (Lib 21.884), leaves some small personalty to “Millasaint Higdon” and gives to his son Francis Xavier Parnham part of Calvert’s Hope bought of Francis Hall, with Millicent Higdon to enjoy the plantation where she now dwells during her life free from rent.
+Calvert’s Hope was a large estate, laid out for James Bowling for 898 acres, which he left in his will to his wife Mary, who then married Benjamin Hall.
+Benjamin and Mary Hall then had it resurveyed for 1198 acres and it was inherited by their son Francis who sold it to the Parnhams.
 So, it seems likely that Millicent Higdon had been living there on James Bowling’s property since the 1600s.

 So what was Millicent’s relationship to James Bowling?